-- 1. The owner/operator shall conduct emission testing of the equipment to demonstrate compliance with the emission limitations for particulate matter, nitrogen oxides and carbon monoxide.
-Testing shall be conducted within 60 days after achieving the maximum operating rate, but no later than 180 days after initial startup. - 2.
+- a.
+The owner/operator shall conduct emission testing of the equipment to demonstrate compliance with the emission limitations for particulate matter, nitrogen oxides and carbon monoxide.
+Testing shall be conducted within 60 days after achieving the maximum operating rate, but no later than 180 days after initial startup. - b.
 An emission testing protocol shall be submitted to the Office of Air Resources for review and approval prior to the performance of any compliance tests.
-The owner/operator shall provide the Office of Air Resources at least 60 days prior notice of any compliance test. - 3.
-Emission testing shall be performed in accordance with procedures specified in 40 CFR 60, Appendix A, unless other test methods are prescribed by RIDEM.

-- 4. The owner/operator shall install any and all test ports or platforms necessary to conduct the required testing, provide safe access to any platforms and provide the necessary utilities for sampling and testing equipment. - 5.
-All testing shall be conducted under operating conditions deemed acceptable and representative for the purpose of assessing compliance with the applicable emission limitations. - 6.
-A final report of the results of any compliance testing shall be submitted to the Office of Air Resources no later than 60 days following completion of testing. - 7.
-All stack testing must be observed by the Office of Resources or its authorized representatives to be considered acceptable.
+The owner/operator shall provide the Office of Air Resources at least 60 days prior notice of any compliance test. - c.
+Emission testing shall be performed in accordance with procedures specified in 40 CFR 60, Appendix A, unless other test methods are prescribed by RIDEM. - d.
+The owner/operator shall install any and all test ports or platforms necessary to conduct the required testing, provide safe access to any platforms and provide the necessary utilities for sampling and testing equipment. - e.
+All testing shall be conducted under operating conditions deemed acceptable and representative for the purpose of assessing compliance with the applicable emission limitations. - f.
+A final report of the results of any compliance testing shall be submitted to the Office of Air Resources no later than 60 days following completion of testing. - g.
+All stack testing must be observed by the Office of Resources or its authorized representatives to be considered acceptable, unless the Office of Air Resources provides authorization to the owner/operator to conduct the stack testing without an observer present.